Integrating Complex Business Processes in eCommerce for Scalable Growth

 -

-Business Process Management (BPM) software to design and manage complex workflows.
+Business Process Management (BPM) software to design and govern complex workflows with clear ownership.

 -

-Customer Relationship Management (CRM) systems to automate sales and customer service tasks.
+Customer Relationship Management (CRM) systems to automate sales, marketing follow-ups, and customer service tasks.

 -

-Enterprise Resource Planning (ERP) systems are used to integrate finance, inventory, and supply chain data.
+Enterprise Resource Planning (ERP) systems used to integrate finance, inventory, procurement, and supply chain data.

 API Integrations and Platform Connectivity